 Collaboration between cities creates the basis for companies utilising indoor air information to develop their own service models and increases the ability to develop know-how into commercial solutions.

-In the change project, the cities, companies and research institutes are developing the Good Indoor Air as a Service concept.
-Functional measuring instruments and methods, as well as defining the criteria, provide a better understanding of the factors of good indoor air and indoor air conditions.
-The development platform consists of 20–30 new or renovated buildings in Espoo, Helsinki and Vantaa.
-The goal of the project is to give birth to an ecosystem that creates new solutions, services, operating models and export concepts that produce better indoor air.
+The change project developed the concept of Good Indoor Air as a Service.
+A better understanding of the components of good indoor air and indoor air conditions was achieved through effective measurement tools and methods, as well as defining the criteria.
+The development platform consisted of 20–30 new or renovated buildings in Espoo, Helsinki and Vantaa.
+The goal of the project was to give rise to an ecosystem that creates new solutions, services, operating models and export concepts that produce better indoor air.

-Understanding indoor air quality factors will make it easier and more cost-effective to acquire, produce and maintain good indoor air in the future.
-The user of a property can set quality standards for indoor air or the maintenance company can provide good indoor air in the same manner as energy efficiency is sold today.
-Furthermore, open research data generates new business.
+Understanding the quality components of indoor air will make it easier and more cost-effective to procure, produce and maintain good indoor air in the future.
+The user of a property can set quality standards for indoor air or the maintenance company can provide good indoor air in the same way as energy efficiency is sold today.
+In addition, open research data generates new business.

-The change project is led by VTT and the project partners are the cities of Helsinki, Espoo and Vantaa, and Aalto University.
+The change project was led by VTT and the project partners were the cities of Helsinki, Espoo and Vantaa, as well as Aalto University.
+The project received AIKO funding awarded by the Helsinki-Uusimaa Regional Council for launching regional innovations and trials.
+The cities of Helsinki, Vantaa and Espoo were also co-funders of the project.

 Where are we going